Areas of Practice

 - U.S. Courts of Appeal for the Second and Sixth Circuits

-- U.S. District Courts for the Northern and Western Districts of New York
+- U.S. District Courts for the Northern, Western and Southern Districts of New York

 - U.S. District Courts for the Northern and Southern Districts of Ohio